IT-Lab-HSRM/flightory_community/01_HSRM StallionVTOL_Our_Project/P1_experience_report.md

 To everyone at HSRM who supported this project — lecturers, IT lab staff, and fellow students.

+## 📝 Source
-*Source: Personal experience, HSRM UAV project, Winter Semester 2024/2025*
+Personal experience, HSRM UAV project, Winter Semester 2024/2025*